 As required by generally accepted accounting principles, these financial statements present the County (primary government) and applicable component units for which the County is considered to be financially accountable.
-In fiscal year 2011, it was determined that no entities met the required GASB 39 criteria of component units.
+In fiscal year 2013, it was determined that no entities met the required GASB 14 (as amended) criteria of component units.

-These financial statements do not include certain accounts and activity related to the Registry of Deeds and Extension.
+These financial statements do not include certain accounts and activity related to the Registry of Deeds.